Matt Cardle: Copyright lawsuit

 In 2012, Cardle published the song "Amazing", co-written by himself, with Martin Harrington, Tom Leonard, Ash Howes and Richard Stannard.
-The chorus of the song was claimed to be plagiarized by Ed Sheeran in the chorus of his song, "Photograph", written in 2013.
-The lawsuit, ended in 2017, by Harrington and Leonard, which led to a $20,000,000 (£16,000,000) victory.
+The chorus of the song was claimed to be plagiarised by Ed Sheeran in the chorus of his song, "Photograph", written in 2013.
+The lawsuit was privately settled in April 2017, with no admission of guilt and an undisclosed sum.